 If your venue is new to us as photographers we can arrange to do a walkthru with you or plan to arrive earlier on the day of to ensure that we have scouted and choose the best location to take photos as a couple on your wedding day.

 What is the "first look" exactly and how does it happen?

 The "first look" is essentially meant to be when the bride and grrom see each other for the first time before the ceremony.
 Lots of clients are electing to do this in order to not take away that moment of being seen for the first time and have that private beginning with each other as the start of their wedding.
 The trend mostly requires a location where the couple are staged to meet followed by clients really wanting to finish off couples portraits combined with bridal party and family portraits before the wedding ceremony takes place in order to make the most of their portrait time.
 The "first look" typically is set-up.
 This simple means a location is most often predetermined and the clients are given instructions as to where each will come from and the act of first seeing each other is placed into motion - all of which is captured as it takes place in a candid manner.

 Do you recommend a first look?

 There are PROS and CONS to everything, as with “First Looks” they simply tend to give us more time with our clients than we would normally get as time is very limited post ceremony with most clients often moving into a second look.
-The first CON to note is that it will require you to wake-up and begin hair and make-up a bit earlier.
-This could cause all things to shift forward to backwards a little depending on family traditions whether group prayer or pooja's that are required before leaving the room to start portraits.
+The first CON to note is that it will require you to wake-up and begin hair and make-up a wee bit earlier.
+This could cause all things to shift forward or backwards a little depending on family traditions whether group prayer or pooja's are required before leaving the room to start portraits.
 Our "first looks" tend to start and move into individual and bride & groom portraits and while idealistically we would love an hour to do all this most clients only have about 30 minutes to give on the wedding day.